fiddlythings/BikeCatalogFont/README.md

 # Bike Catalog

+Remember Bike Nashbar, the mail-order/online bike gear discounter that always seemed to have amazing deals on last year's surplus?
+Nashbar is long gone, but it's far from forgotten.

-A heavy, rounded geometric display typeface revived from the vintage **Bike Nashbar / Bike Warehouse** mail-order catalog logotype.
-Lowercase-only, primarily built for decals and bike-related graphics.
+**Bike Catalog** is a bauhaus/blippo-esque, heavy, rounded geometric display typeface revived from the vintage **Bike Nashbar / Bike Warehouse** mail-order catalog logotype.
+Lowercase-only, primarily built for recreating decals and other bike-related graphics, and traced directly from catalog scans wherever possible.

 Ships in three spacing cuts drawn from one set of outlines.